 All this to say, these are confusing and challenging times, especially if you’ve chosen to self-isolate or have been quarantined.
 If it’s necessary to be in the same space as someone else for a predetermined length of time or if you’re dependent on someone for your needs, the lines of communication have to be wide open–healthy lines of communication.
 Annoyance, frustration, anger, anxiety, fear, etc. may be byproducts, given the unusual circumstance, but it’s how these emotions are managed that matter.

 This virus offers us a chance to test our best selves whether that be with mates, children, neighbors, volunteers, or healthcare workers.
 Of course, we’d prefer to wish it away.
-It’s uncomfortable and unfathomable at best.
+It’s an uncomfortable and unfathomable situation at best.
 We’re not sure when the end will be in sight, all the more reason to up our game.

 Treat this as an opportunity to practice what I’ve been preaching: self-awareness, personal accountability, education, and growth.
 Infidelity’s nemeses, This isn’t meant to simplify the situation, but it is one way to approach it.
 Check-in with your behavior, take responsibility for negative actions, look into the causes, and make the necessary changes to create a harmonious home, and, inner life.
 Also, listen.
 Listen without interrupting.
 This is where deeper information makes itself known.
 You’d be surprised.
 These concepts apply to any situation, pandemics included.